KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 0. This module is outdated: Abandoned.
 No reactions to issues and PRs since years.
 Uses deprecated package 'request'.
 Use MMM-APOD instead.
 1. `package.json` issue: license should be a valid SPDX license expression
-2. No compatible or wrong license field in 'package.json'.
-Without that, we can't use an image.
+2. Issue: The license in the package.json (Apache 2.0) doesn't match the license file (Apache-2.0).
+3. No image found.
-3. Typo: Found `Magic Mirror` in file `MMM-nasaastropic.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-nasaastropic.js`: Replace it with `MagicMirror²`.
-4. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-NatureCalendar by mykle1](https://github.com/mykle1/MMM-NatureCalendar)